Black hole mass and spin estimates of the most distant quasars: Discussion and conclusions

-Future works on a large sample of quasars at $z > 7$ could shed light on the possible mass and Eddington ratio distributions and give strong constraints on the probable BH growth.
-The usage of relativistic disk models (e.g. KERRBB and SLIMBH) could be a viable, alternative (and possibly more accurate) mean to infer parameters like the BH mass and the Eddington ratio.
+Future works on a large sample of quasars at $z > 7$ could shed light on the possible mass and Eddington ratio distributions and give stronger constraints on the probable BH growth.
+The usage of relativistic accretion disk models (e.g. KERRBB and SLIMBH) could be a viable, alternative (and possibly more accurate) means to infer parameters like BH mass and Eddington ratio.
+In principle, well-calibrated alternative mass determinations would constrain BH spins. \\

 \itshape\upshape

 \begingroup